La Croix-Rousse: History

 The appearance of the neighborhood is heavily influenced by the central role that Lyon played in the silk industry in France.
 The vast majority of buildings in the area feature large vaulted ceilings with exposed wooden rafters.
 The larger internal height available in these buildings, compared to other areas in Lyon, was necessary for housing the tall silk looms that were operated in the area.
 Also of note are the traboules of Croix-Rousse.
 These are covered passageways used by silk merchants to travel and ferry material between buildings while being sheltered from rain.

 The area has since been subject to gentrification, and now exhibits a vibrant cultural scene.
 La Croix-Rousse has always possessed a unique atmosphere compared to the rest of the city.
 As an illustration, some inhabitants call themselves Croix-roussiens.

+In popular culture

+The action of Lofi Girl takes place in the Croix-Rousse.
+The idea comes from the severals years of studies of the creator Juan Pablo Machado at Lyon.